Re-framing the classification of ideals in noncommutative tensor-triangular geometry: Introduction

 \subsection{Organization}

 {\Crefformat{section}{#2Section~#1#3} This paper is divided into two parts.
 The first half of the paper, \Cref{sec:lat_prelim,sec:support,sec:Cohen}, concern abstract lattice theory.
-In \Cref{sec:lat_prelim}, we begin with some lattice-theoretic preliminaries, including frames and Stone duality. \Cref{sec:support} concerns the notions of support data for lattices or frames as well as classifying support.
+In \Cref{sec:lat_prelim}, we begin with some lattice-theoretic preliminaries, introducing frames and Stone duality. \Cref{sec:support} concerns the notions of support data for lattices and frames as well as classifying support.
 Much of \Cref{sec:support} regards direct analogues of familiar tensor-triangular facts in the lattice context. \Cref{sec:Cohen} briefly restates Barthel's adaptation of Cohen's theorem for lattices.

 The second half of the paper applies the first half towards noncommutative tensor-triangular geometry. \Cref{sec:nctt} reviews some tensor-triangular preliminaries and proves that the lattice of semiprime thick $\otimes$-ideals of a monoidal-triangulated category is a spatial frame, hence proving \Cref{thm:thmA}. \Cref{sec:coh_and_pp} considers principal closure, and compact detection. \Cref{sec:control_pp} deduces the main results including \Cref{thm:thmB} and \Cref{thm:thmD}.
-Finally, \Cref{sec:ex} considers examples of principal closure and compact detection: we show that centrally generated categories with compact detection satisfy principal closure, and that under certain hypotheses, crossed product categories can inherit compact detection and principal closure. }
+Finally, \Cref{sec:ex} considers examples of principal closure and compact detection: we show that centrally generated categories with compact detection satisfy principal closure, and that, under certain hypotheses, crossed product categories can inherit compact detection and principal closure.
+We end by discussing Negron--Pevtsova's question and comment on classification of one-sided thick $\otimes$-ideals. }